fortrabbit/blog/old-app-migration-program.md

 title: Old App migration program
 excerpt: We are manually moving many Old Apps to Universal Apps to avoid downtime and data loss for stragglers.
 lead: "<span style='background-color:yellow;box-shadow:0 0 0 6px yellow'>Our Old App infrastructure is going to be shut down in less than two weeks — by the end of March 2017.</span> Most clients have already moved their Apps.
 But a high number of Old App is still running and this is worrying us.
 To avoid data loss, downtime and frustration we decided to do help out with an unusual step:"
-keywords: PSA, service, Old App, sunset
 image: old-apps-migtation-program-poster.gif
 tag:
   - changelog
+head:
+  meta:
+    - name: 'keywords'
+      content: 'PSA, service, Old App, sunset'
 ---

 **We will manually migrate most Old Apps to the Universal Stack.** Old App applicable for the migration program (see below) will be moved to the new Universal App infrastructure, this includes all files and the MySQL database contents.

 ## Which Apps are going to be migrated